 - Use of Durham Tech logo as a profile photo on Facebook is not recommended since there is only one space for a large photo, and it could cause confusion for multiple groups to use Durham Tech logo.

-- Departmental social networking pages must list the Communications Specialist as a second administrator and provide administrator names, the URL, and the active account login and password(s) to him/her.
+- Departmental social networking pages must list the Communications and Social Media Coordinator as a second administrator and provide administrator names, the URL, and the active account login and password(s) to him/her.
 If an administrator leaves Durham Tech, that person must be removed as a page administrator and another person must be assigned to this role.

 - Administrators for college social networking pages must check their pages a minimum of once a day during the normal work week.
 It is recommended that pages be checked a minimum of two times a day, including weekdays and weekends.
 Updates should be made regularly.

 - All content on Durham Tech’s social networking pages must adhere to Durham Tech’s Appropriate Use of Computing Resources Policy and Student Code of Conduct.

 - Administrators must remove any content from social networking pages that violates the social website’s terms of service or college policies, including but not limited to harassing, threatening, or profane language aimed at creating a hostile or intimidating environment.
 If you are uncertain if content violates the social media guidelines listed above, please contact the Social Media Manager.

 - Administrators must block posts from group members who continually violate the social website’s policies or the social media guidelines and procedures.